woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 followed the via negativa , the negative way, in referring to existence.
 They refer to it by indicating what it is not.

 Thus in the Upanishads there’s a famous passage which describes the existence as “not this, not that.”
 Whatever description we use, it is not that.
 This seems a bit closer.
-For referring to the existence is akin to describing the color blue to someone born blind: Is it loud?
+For referring to the existence is <u>akin</u> to describing the color blue to someone born blind: Is it loud?
 No. Is it soft?
 No. Is it rough?
 No. Is it smooth?
 No. Is it sweet?
-No. Is it fragrant?
+No. Is it <u>fragrant</u>?
-No. Is it melodic?
+No. Is it <u>melodic</u>?
 No. Saying what it is not is in a sense more accurate than trying to say what it is.

-So when the existence is referred to in these traditions it’s given names such as nothingness, emptiness, the void, the abyss.
-The advantage of such labels is that they don't suggest any particular attribute to which the mind can cling, since all attributes are negated.
-On the other hand, the mind can take even “nothingness” or “emptiness” literally — so it’s fruitful to remember that even via negativa labels are not actually true or accurate.
+So when the existence is referred to in these traditions it’s given names such as nothingness, emptiness, the void, the
+<u>abyss</u>.
+The advantage of such labels is that they don't suggest
+any particular attribute to which the mind can cling, since all attributes are <u>negated</u>.
+On the other hand, the mind can take even “nothingness” or “emptiness” literally — so it’s <u>fruitful</u> to remember that even via negativa labels are not actually true or accurate.

-Still another way of approaching being or existence is to refer to it as oneness or the non-dual or the One.
+Still another way of approaching being or existence is to refer to it as oneness or the <u>non-dual</u> or the One.
 When mind looks upon the world it looks through its glasses of discrimi- nation and sees a multiplicity of separate entities — including itself — all struggling for survival.
 This, however, is just the